exjones/mindwurld/README.md

 You can walk around and marvel at the glitchy physics.
 But don't go too far, only a small section of the map has been ported to static json files.

-Tested on a MacBook Pro Retina, with a PS4 Dualshock controller.
-A Digital Storm custom gaming PC, with XBox One controller, and an Alienware Alpha with XBox 360 controller.
+Tested with Firefox and Chrome, on a MacBook Pro Retina, running OS X El Capitan, with a Playstation Dualshock 4 (urban camouflage) controller.
+A Digital Storm custom gaming PC, running Windows 10, with XBox One controller.
+And an Alienware Alpha, running Windows 8.1, with XBox 360 controller.

-YMMV
+YMMV.

 Credits
 -------